nginx-proxy/acme-companion/docs/Advanced-usage.md

 **nginx-proxy** can also be run as two separate containers using the [nginx-proxy/**docker-gen**](https://github.com/nginx-proxy/docker-gen) image and the official [**nginx**](https://hub.docker.com/_/nginx/) image.
 You may want to do this to prevent having the docker socket bound to a publicly exposed container service (ie avoid mounting the docker socket in the nginx exposed container).

-**NOTE**: The first time this container is launched in a three container setup, it will generates a new 2048 bits Diffie-Hellman parameters file.
-This process can take up to several minutes to complete on lower end hosts, and certificates creation won't start before that (be patient).

 Please read and try [basic usage](./Basic-usage.md), and **validate that you have a working two containers setup** before using the three containers setup.
 In addition to the steps described there, running **nginx-proxy** as two separate containers with **acme-companion** requires the following:

 1) Download and mount the template file [nginx.tmpl](https://github.com/nginx-proxy/nginx-proxy/blob/main/nginx.tmpl) into the **docker-gen** container.
 You can get the nginx.tmpl file with a command like: